chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/USB_Host/CDC_Standalone/readme.txt

  - Open your preferred toolchain
  - Rebuild all files and load your image into target memory
  - In the workspace toolbar select the project configuration:
+ - In the workspace toolbar select the project configuration:
    - STM324x9I-EVAL_USBH-HS: to configure the project for STM32F4xx devices using USB OTG HS peripheral
    - STM324x9I-EVAL_USBH-FS: to configure the project for STM32F4xx devices using USB OTG FS peripheral
+   - STM324x9I-EVAL_USBH-HS-IN-FS: to configure the project for STM32F4xx devices using USB OTG HS peripheral In FS (using embedded PHY)
+   - Run the application
  - Run the application

  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>